-After about 300m, you pass the welcome sign for Plummers Plain and reach a forest by a wide track called Cartersledge Lane.
-Turn right here, still following the HWLT.
-Follow this quiet forest lane, passing the large Cartersledge Pond on your right [Aug 2020: care! bridge repairs in progress], until you pass a bungalow on the left.
-Ignore a footpath sign left, passing a large field on the right as the track enters woodland.
+2 After about 300m, you pass the welcome sign for Plummers Plain and reach a forest by a wide track called Cartersledge Lane.
+Turn right here, onto a tarmac lane, marked as both a Public Bridleway and the HWLT.
+Follow this quiet forest lane, passing the large Cartersledge Pond on your right until you pass a bungalow on the left.
+Ignoring a footpath sign on your left, pass a large field on your right as the track enters woodland.
 On your left is a dusty driveway to a house.
-About 30m after it, nearly 1 km since you turned off the main road, take a footpath right over a stile (or through a metal gate) into a charming narrow meadow.
+About 30m after it, nearly 1 km since you turned off the main road, take a footpath right as directed by a fingerpost.
+Go through an open metal gate into a charming narrow meadow.
 Your path keeps to the right at first and gradually drifts to the left side.
 Avoid a small wooden gate about half way along and follow the meadow to its far end.
 Here, the footpath leaves the meadow left over a stile, crosses a stream by a bridge in a strip of woodland and leads up to a field.
 Do not cross the stile on the left leading into the field but instead keep right here on a woodland path, later ignoring a path on the right over a small bridge, and eventually entering the meadow via another stile.
 (This route cuts out two stiles on the official path.)
 If you are walking in late spring, you will see an abundance of bluebells.
 They will be a constant enchanting feature of this walk.
 Cross the meadow diagonally passing close to a pylon and crossing a low fence.
 Sometimes you may meet a quiet herd of Friesians, easy to bypass if you need to.
 Keep straight on in the direction of farm buildings to reach a chalky track leading to a metal gate into Newstead Farm (the only farmyard you pass on this walk.)